KalypsoDev/KalypsoDev/README.md

             "Just make it happen!",
             "Life-building",
             "Choose wisely your fights",
-            "Let your emotions be your friends, not your enemies"],
+            "Let your emotions be your friends, not your enemies", "Try not to dwell on your failures.
+Just learn from them"],
   wasBornIn: "Santander (Spain)",
   livingIn: "Oviedo (Spain)",
   previousAcademicBackground: {